THE DOVER WAR MEMORIAL PROJECT

 Hunter, W. T.

-William Thomas Caleb Hunter was a Seaman in the Merchant Navy.
-He was aboard the Cable Ship Alert when he died on 24 February 1945, at the age of 26.
+William Thomas Caleb Hunter was a Seaman, Merchant Navy.
+Born on 12 June 1918, he was aboard the Cable Ship Alert when he died on 24 February 1945, at the age of 26.
 He is commemorated on the Tower Hill Memorial.
+Panel 5

-His parents were Albert Thomas Hunter and Catherine Hunter, from Dover.
+His parents were Albert Thomas Hunter and Catherine Hunter, from 38 Astor Avenue, Dover

 William Huntley, courtesy Mary Smye-RumsbyHuntley, W. J.

-squadron badge, courtesy Mary Smye-RumsbyWilliam James Huntley, 1890773, was a Sergeant Air Gunner in No 77 Squadron of the RAFVR.
-He was the son of Ernest Alfred William and Mary Alice Huntley, from Dover.
+squadron badge, courtesy Mary Smye-RumsbyWilliam James Huntley ("Bill"), 1890773, was a Sergeant Air Gunner in No 77 Squadron of the RAFVR.
+He was the son of Ernest Alfred William and Mary Alice Huntley, from Dover

 648 RAF bombers took part in the raid and 57 were lost, 35 of which were Halifax's including JD471.
 Many of the RAF aircraft shot down were victims of Luftwaffe nightfighters.
-Notwithstanding the high losses, the raid was not deemed a success due to a number of operational failures and effective German decoy markers.
+Notwithstanding the high losses, the raid was not deemed a success owing to a number of operational failures and effective German decoy markers

 The crew that night were: